top of page

 Where are we trekking?

-In the shaded area of the map below in the Simpson Desert, South Australia and Queensland.
+In the shaded area of the map below in the Simpson Desert, Queensland.

 • Facebook